arschles/www/content/modules5.md

 **Modules are the dependency management system for Go apps.**

 That's pretty much it!
-You might have heard about prior dependency managers out there, but we're gonna focus just on modules here.
+You might have heard about prior dependency managers out there, but we'll focus just on modules here.

 >If you're unfamiliar, `ELI5` stands for "explain like I'm 5"